openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 first(): number

-Puts the [BreakIterator](#breakiterator8) object to the first text boundary, which is always at the beginning of the processed text.
+Puts the **BreakIterator** object to the first break point, which is always at the beginning of the processed text.

 **System capability**: SystemCapability.Global.I18n